 Menangle Roll of Honour World War One (B Peacock)

 Local folk were reminded that poppies were sold throughout the British Empire to wear on Remembrance Day.
-The proceeds from the sale of the poppies in Camden was supervised by the Camden branch of the RSS&AILA (Returned Soldiers’, Sailors’ and Airmens’ Imperial League of Australia and later RSL).
-The Association promised that they would retain half of fund raised to ‘assist local cases’.
-In 1946 the Poppy Day was held on Friday 8 November.
+The proceeds from the sale of the poppies in Camden were supervised by the Camden branch of the RSS&AILA (Returned Soldiers’, Sailors’ and Airmens’ Imperial League of Australia and later RSL).
+The Association promised to retain half of the funds raised to ‘assist local cases’.
+In 1946, Poppy Day was held on Friday, 8 November.

 Camden RSL Memorial Rose Gdn 2017 CRSL

 The Camden RSL Memorial Rose Garden is the site of the annual Anzac Day Dawn Service in Camden.
-It attracts thousands of people each year and is a site of memory and commemoration.
+It attracts thousands of people yearly and is a memory and commemoration site.
 (CRSL)

 The Cultural and Recreation Website of the Australian Government reminds all that:

-The Camden first Remembrance Day in 1946 was held at the St Andrew’s Presbyterian Church on the evening of the 10 November.
-Mr Buck, the minister, conducted the service and it was attended by the mayor and the aldermen from the council.
+Camden’s first Remembrance Day in 1946 was held at the St Andrew’s Presbyterian Church on the evening of the 10 November.
+Mr Buck, the minister, conducted the service, which was attended by the mayor and the aldermen from the council.
 There was also the local member, Mr Jeff Bate, members of the Camden sub-branch of the RSL, the Camden Red Cross, Voluntary Aids, and representatives from the Eastern Command Training School at Studley Park, Narellan.
 It was reported that:

-During the ceremony the mayor, Alderman HS Kelloway, read out all the names of local men who had killed in action in the First and Second World Wars.
+During the ceremony, the mayor, Alderman HS Kelloway, read out all the names of local men who had been killed in action in the First and Second World Wars.

 Camden Art Exhibit Greg Frawley Ceasefire Moon1 2018 CL